 Today, HIV is increasingly being considered as a chronic condition with near-average life-expectancy.
 Consequently, the well-being and health-related quality of life of people living with HIV are gaining increasing importance.
 Evidence suggests that even with effective treatment, people living with HIV have a significantly lower quality of life than the general population.

 Reasons for this are grounded in the physical, psychological and social domains that are likely to be overseen by traditional clinical measures focusing mainly on viral load suppression, that determine the choice of treatment and drive the development of new drugs.
-Patient Reported Outcomes (PROs) can be a tool to address this issue.
-Defined as “data reported directly by a patient on his or her own health condition, without interpretation by a doctor or anyone else”, PROs can help assess the implications of a disease and the applied treatment on how the patient feels and functions and compare the clinical outcome to what the patient expects from the treatment.
+Patient Reported Outcome Measures (PROMs) can be a tool to address this issue.
+Defined as “data reported directly by a patient on his or her own health condition, without interpretation by a doctor or anyone else”, PROMs can help assess the implications of a disease and the applied treatment on how the patient feels and functions and compare the clinical outcome to what the patient expects from the treatment.

 The project is mainly addressed to 1) community organisations and people living with HIV advocating for stronger consideration of quality of life aspects in HIV R&D, treatment and care; 2) industry, academia or research institutions working in the field of HIV R&D; 3) researchers and clinicians developing PROMs; 4) regulatory agencies in charge of drug approval and registration at European level (EMA) and at national level; 5) international organisations and institutions working in the HIV response in the WHO Europe region; 6) health policy decision-makers at EU level and national level; and 6) Health Technology Assessment bodies.